montagejs/montage/packages/frb/README.md

     `addContentChangeListener`.
 Each element of the target array corresponds to the observed value of the block expression using the respective element in the source array as the source value.
+-   A "map" function call receives a function as its argument rather than a block.
 -   A "filter" block observes the source array and emits a target array containing only those values from the source array that actively pass the predicate described in the block expression useing the respective element in the source array as the source value.
 As with "map", filters update the target array incrementally.
+-   A "sorted" block observes the sorted version of an array, by a property of each value described in the block, or itself if empty.
+    Sorted arrays are incrementally updating as values are added and deleted from the source.
 -   Any function call with a "block" implies calling the function on the result of a "map" block.
 -   A "flatten" function call observes a source array and produces a